BiOZed/web2vibes/src/Core/Notes/README.md

 ## What should be in there ?

-A folder for each Musical Note.
+* A folder for each Musical Note.

 ## Next Steps

+* Create folders.
-Create folders.
-Add Sound files for each of them.
+* Add Sound files for each Note.